-- o No extra time will be given to late arrivals. - o Documented proof explaining lateness beyond 15 minutes must be presented to the Office of Academic Affairs.
+Students must begin remote exams within 15 minutes of the exam password being posted to D2L.
+Documented proof explaining lateness beyond 15 minutes must be presented to the Office of Academic Affairs.
 If accepted, a make-up exam may be arranged.